nwtime/ntpwww/content/en/ntpfaq/NTP-s-algo.md

 *   The Internet address of a time source is used as _reference identifier_ to avoid duplicates.
 The reference identifier is limited to 32 bits however.

-*   The stratum as described in [Q: 5.1.4.1.](NTP-s-algo.htm#Q-ALGO-BASIC-STRATUM) is used to form an acyclic synchronization network.
+*   The [stratum](#5141-what-is-the-stratum) is used to form an acyclic synchronization network.

-More precisely[<span class="footnote">[2]</span>](NTP-s-algo.htm#FTN.AEN2077), the algorithm finds a shortest path spanning tree with metric based on synchronization distance dominated by hop count.
+More precisely, according to Professor David L. Mills, the algorithm finds a shortest path spanning tree with metric based on synchronization distance dominated by hop count.
 The reference identifier provides additional information to avoid neighbor loops under conditions where the topology is changing rapidly.
 This is a very well known problem with algorithms such as this.
 See any textbook on computer network routing algorithms. _Computer Networks_ by Bertsekas and Gallagher is a good one.

 In IPv6 the reference ID field is a timestamp that can be used for the same purpose.